ruby-grape/grape/README.md

 end
 ```

-The `:values` option can also be supplied with a `Proc` to be evalutated at runtime for each request.
-For example, given a status
+The `:values` option can also be supplied with a `Proc`, evaluated lazily with each request.
-model you may want to restrict by hashtags that you have previously defined in the `HashTag` model.
+For example, given a status model you may want to restrict by hashtags that you have
+previously defined in the `HashTag` model.

 ```ruby
 params do